 In all cases, federal and state aid is based solely on financial need.
 Federal aid for graduate students includes Federal Direct Loans, Federal Perkins Loans, and Federal Work-Study.

 Federal aid is awarded directly through the Office of Financial Aid in accordance with requirements established by federal law.
 Federal aid requires a separate application, the Free Application for Federal Student Aid (FAFSA).
-Students who apply by the deadline for federal aid established each spring (usually in April) are considered for Federal Work Study Positions and/or Federal Perkins Loans for the upcoming academic year.
+The FAFSA is available by January 1 each year and students should complete their FAFSA as early as possible.
+Students who apply by the deadline for federal aid are considered for Federal Work Study Positions and/or Federal Perkins Loans for the upcoming academic year.
 Students interested in Federal Direct Loans may apply by submitting a loan application in addition to filing an FAFSA.
 First-time borrowers must attend a personal pre-loan interview before the loan is disbursed.

 Federal Perkins Loan